Things To Do In Fort Lauderdale: Thrilling Itinerary For Palm Tree Lovers

 The Riverside Market is a hidden gem tucked away in one of Fort Lauderdale’s historic neighborhoods.

-The Riverside Market has an impressive beer selection with over 550 craft beers and eclectic menu locals rave about.
+The Riverside Market has an impressive beer selection with over 550 craft beers and an eclectic menu that locals rave about.
 Popular items here include their Reuben Sandwich and pepperoni pizza.

 Address: 608 SW 12th Ave, Fort Lauderdale, FL 33312

-Now you got the scoop on the top things to do in Fort Lauderdale.
+Now you’ve got the scoop on the top things to do in Fort Lauderdale.
 With this guide, you know all the must-see places in Fort Lauderdale.

-Planning to see other places in Florida during your visit to Fort Lauderdale?
+Planning to see other places in the Sunshine State during your visit to Fort Lauderdale?
 Check out these posts:

 Enjoy this post on awesome things to do in Fort Lauderdale, Florida?
 Share it with others or pin it for later.